ieasybooks/tafrigh/README.md

 Wit:
   -w WIT_CLIENT_ACCESS_TOKEN, --wit_client_access_token WIT_CLIENT_ACCESS_TOKEN
                         wit.ai client access token.
 If provided, wit.ai APIs will be used to do the transcription, otherwise whisper will be used.
+  --max_cutting_duration [1-17]
+                        The maximum allowed cutting duration.
+It should be between 1 and 17.

 Output:
   --min_words_per_segment MIN_WORDS_PER_SEGMENT